ghevcoul/quantumgeranium/_posts/2020-09-05-taking-a-risk.md

 slug: risky-devops
 ---

-About a year ago, a new director was hired to lead the organization I'm part of at work.
+About a year ago, in September 2019, a new director was hired to lead the organization I'm part of at work.
 Normally, this wouldn't be a particularly noteworthy event, but her arrival ultimately had a profound impact on the work I'm doing today.
 First, let's provide some context.
 <!--more-->